top of page

 Sensory-Friendly Halloween Parties

 Check your community for sensory-friendly Halloween parties!
 Some companies, schools, and neighborhoods offer autism-friendly alternatives to traditional Halloween celebrations.
-For example, many ABA therapy centers host Halloween gatherings, crafts, and trick-or-treating events in controlled environments.

 Make Slime Monsters